bnngld/Thinkful-Tube/README.md

-This is the first iteration of Thinkful Tube (Not a11y - yet).
+This is the second iteration of Thinkful Tube (a11y).

 [Demo](https://bnngld.github.io/Thinkful-Tube/)